TeomanDeniz/LIBCMT/README.md

 Why compile the whole `printf` unction into every `.exe` file?
 Just strue `printf` in a DLL file and connect all EXEs to it.

 Your ~40KB `.exe` files will become ~100 bytes.
 Crazy, right?

+## Side Notes
+* For OS/2 16-BIT, use your function's ordinal number to retrieve the function pointer from the dll.
+* Refer to your compiler's documentation for details on compiling dlls.

 ----
 </details>